-Chairman of the Economic Development and Review Committee of the OECD (E-mail: white.william@sunrise.ch)
+Chairman, Economic and Development Review Committee, Organisation for Economic Co-operation and Development (E-mail: white.william@sunrise.ch)

-An initial version of this paper was presented at a meeting of the Euro 50 group in Paris on November 20, 2009.
-It subsequently benefited from comments by David Laidler and Axel Leijonhufvud, neither of whom necessarily agree with all of its contents.
-A much-altered version was presented on May 27, 2010 as the Mayekawa Lecture at the 2010 International Conference of the Institute for Monetary and Economic Studies.
+An initial version of this paper was presented at a meeting of the Euro50 group in Paris on 20, November, 2009.
+It has benefitted from comments by David Laidler and Axel Leijonhufvud, neither of whom necessarily agree with all of its contents.